TAKE-A-LOOK-Connecticut school shooting rampage

 Authorities continue to investigate the Dec.
 14 massacre in Connecticut in which

-a heavily armed gunman entered an elementary school and shot and killed 20
+a heavily armed gunman entered an elementary school and shot children and

-children and six adults.
-The incident, resulting in 28 deaths, including the
+adults.
+The incident, resulting in 28 deaths including the gunman and his

-gunman and his mother, has prompted a fresh debate on U.S. gun control.
-For full
+mother, has prompted a fresh debate on U.S. gun control.
+For full coverage,

 LATEST NEWS